 With the help of their technical support team, our business analyst chalked out a solution roadmap.
 The solution implementation was a three-step process:

 Setting up a Data Warehouse:

 A data warehouse was essential to build an organization-wide data repository.
 As there were no uniform practices, some were using spreadsheets while some had custom-built applications to record the data.
-We worked with the business team to create common Extraction layer which can extract the data from discrete sources be it Custom Applications or Excel Files.
+We worked with the business team to create a common Extraction layer which can extract the data from discrete sources be it Custom Applications or Excel Files.

 Recognizing crucial reports & KPIs:

 Our business analysts identified department-wise & role-wise responsibilities of business users.
 A detailed document was created capturing the user's requirements.
 We recognized some key metrics and reports to aid the business users to assess the situation of each SLA and to make informed decisions.